waste not, want not

 Lovin’ Spoonfuls works with a number of local grocery stores (including Whole Foods, Trader Joe’s and Hannaford Supermarkets), produce wholesalers, farmers markets, and local farms.
 Lovin’ Spoonfuls rescues fresh, healthy food: produce, whole grains, and lean protein.

-Every weekday, Lovin’ Spoonfuls’ three drivers set out in our temperature controlled trucks to pick up excess food from grocery stores, farms, and other food establishments and deliver it to local nonprofit partners including homeless shelters and soup kitchens such as Pine Street Inn, Boston Rescue Mission, and Haley House as well as other social assistance agencies such as Respond and Community Servings.
+Every weekday, Lovin’ Spoonfuls’ four drivers set out in our temperature controlled trucks to pick up excess food from grocery stores, farms, and other food establishments and deliver it to local nonprofit partners including homeless shelters and soup kitchens such as Pine Street Inn, Boston Rescue Mission, and Haley House as well as other social assistance agencies such as Respond and Community Servings.

 How is Lovin’ Spoonfuls different from a food bank?